preyansh005/kriova-backend/README.md

     2. from app import db
     3. db.create_all()
     4. Drop the table from the database use db.drop_all()
+ 3) You have to provide your dummy gmail id and password for recive OTP

 # Start Development Server
 run file (python app.py)